Local and Central Differential Privacy for Robustness and Privacy in Federated Learning: Defending against Inference Attacks in FL

-\descr{Dataset \& Task.} We perform experiments using two datasets: CIFAR100 and Purchase100.\footnote{See \url{https://www.cs.toronto.edu/~kriz/cifar.html} and \url{https://www.kaggle.com/c/acquire-valued-shoppers-challenge/data}.} The former contains 60,000 images, clustered into 100 classes based on the objects in the images.
-The latter includes the shopping records of several thousand online customers; however, as done in~\cite{nasr2019comprehensive}, we use a simpler version of this dataset, which is taken from~\cite{shokri2017membership}.
+{\bf Dataset \& Task.} We perform experiments using three datasets: CIFAR100, Purchase100, and \ndss{and Texas100}\footnote{See \url{https://www.cs.toronto.edu/~kriz/cifar.html}, \url{https://www.kaggle.com/c/acquire-valued-shoppers-challenge/data}, and \url{https://www.dshs.texas.gov/thcic/hospitals/Inpatientpudf.shtm}.}.
+CIFAR100 contains 60,000 images, clustered into 100 classes based on the objects in the images.
+Purchase100 includes the shopping records of several thousand online customers; however, as done in~\cite{nasr2019comprehensive}, we use a simpler version of this dataset, which is taken from~\cite{shokri2017membership}.
 This contains 600 different products, and each user has a record that indicates if she has bought any of them.
-This smaller dataset includes 197,324 data records, clustered into 100 classes based on the purchases' similarity.
+This smaller dataset includes 197,324 data records, clustered into 100 classes based on the purchases' similarity. \ndss{Texas100 contains hospital discharge data records (generic information about the patients) released by the Texas Department of State Health Services.
+As done in~\cite{nasr2019comprehensive}, we use a processed version of the dataset with 67,330 records and 6,170 binary features.}

-The main task is to identify the class of each user's purchases.
-We follow~\cite{nasr2019comprehensive} and, for Purchase100, we use a fully connected model.
+We follow~\cite{nasr2019comprehensive} and, for Purchase100 \ndss{and Texas100}, we use a fully connected model.
 However, for CIFAR100, we experiment only with the Alexnet model.

 \descr{Attack Setting.} We follow the same FL settings as~\cite{nasr2019comprehensive}, i.e., involving 4 participants and datasets distributed equally among them.
 We also re-use the Pytorch code provided by~\cite{nasr2019comprehensive}.
 We measure attack accuracy as the fraction of correct membership predictions for unknown data points.